 Memorable Manitobans: Frank Alanson Fairchild (1849-1898)

+Born at Oakland, Ontario on 7 December 1849, son of F. G. Fairchild and Priscilla J. Harris, he attended school there then worked for a year as a clerk in a dry goods store at Dundas.
 After spending some time in Illinois, in March 1878 he arrived in Manitoba with a car load of horses and agricultural implements.
-A partnership with H. S. Westbrook lasted until 1888 when Fairchild established a wholesale business of his own, selling machinery of the Gananoque Carriage Company, Moline Wagon Company, Deere Plowe Company, William Deering’s goods, threshers, and the Lundy and Fairchild “Band Cutter and Feeder.”
-In 1895 a limited company, The Fairchild Company Limited, was formed with Fairchild as President and his brothers as associates.
+A partnership with Henry S. Wesbrook lasted until 1888 when Fairchild established a wholesale business of his own, selling machinery of the Gananoque Carriage Company, Moline Wagon Company, Deere Plowe Company, William Deering’s goods, threshers, and the Lundy and Fairchild “Band Cutter and Feeder.”
+In 1895, he and his brothers formed a limited company, The Fairchild Company Limited, with him as President.

 Death registration, Manitoba Vital Statistics.